JonathanGrossman/python_basics/04_data_types.md

 The sequence data types splits into two main subtypes: list and tuple.
 Lists and tuples are used to group data together.

-A list is a collection of data that is ordered and changeable.
+A list is a collection of data that is ordered, changeable, and indexed by position.
 You declare that something is a list by wrapping it in square brackets and separating the values using commas.

 ```python
 # an example of a list
 x = \["this", "is", "a", "list", "of", "strings"]
 ```

-A tuple is a collection of data that is ordered and unchangeable.
+A tuple is a collection of data that is ordered, unchangeable, and indexed by position.
 You declare that something is a tuple by wrapping it in parenthesis and separating the values using commas.

 ```python
 # an example of a tuple